blackflux/lambda-serverless-api/README.md

 ```
 where `RATE_LIMIT_PER_IP` allows to set different limits per endpoint.
 Rate limiting is explained below.

-The first parameter for `api.wrap` needs to define the route and redeclared in `serverless.yml`.
+The first `api.wrap` parameter defines the route and is re-declared in `serverless.yml`.

 A list of supported parameters can be found [here](lib/param.js).

 If you want to send plain text instead of json, you can use `ApiResponse`.

+## Swagger Documentation

+To generate swagger documentation we can call `api.generateSwagger()` after the api is initialized with routes.

 ## Custom Error Messages